 Most people have pulled an all-nighter — or even an all-dayer — at some point or another.
 While you likely don’t look back upon that sleepless night as a “fun” time, you may not realize what you were putting your body through.

-After 24 hours without sleep, you’re cognitively impaired.
+If you don't sleep for 24 hours, you’re cognitively impaired.
 In fact, at just 17 hours without sleep, your judgment, memory, and hand-eye coordination skills are all suffering.
 At this point, irritability has likely set in.
 Beyond feeling tired and groggy, you’re more tense, more emotional, your pain receptors are very sensitive, and believe it or not, your hearing is impaired, too.

 Your body responds to this lack of sleep by producing more stress hormones and ceasing glucose metabolism to keep you alert and fueled.
 By now, your brain has probably entered a state of “local sleep.”